-At the same time as exchange of the agreement (the first stage) the purchaser pays over the deposit, typically 10% of the purchase price.
+At the same time as an exchange of the agreement (the first stage), the purchaser pays over the deposit, typically 10% of the purchase price.
 The sales agreement will usually state that the deposit is held by the seller’s attorney, in escrow, until a given period after closing (usually 14 days after completion).

 The agreement will typically have default provisions allowing for either party to serve a notice of default on the other and to terminate the agreement if the default concerns have not been remedied in the specified grace period and for the deposit to be forfeited to the seller or returned to the purchaser.

 Prior to exchange of the agreement, the purchaser’s attorney shall investigate the title to the property to establish if there are any easements, rights or restrictions which may affect the use and enjoyment of the property.